Lazarus Sims

 Lazarus Sims (born March 28, 1972) is an American former professional basketball player.
 He also worked as the head coach of the Gulf Coast Lions of The Basketball League (TBL).

 Sims played at Syracuse from 1992 to 1996.
 He averaged 7.4 assists per game in his final season at Syracuse.
 He ranks 8th on the school's all-time assist list with 432 assists.
 In August 2007, he returned to Syracuse after being appointed to head coach Jim Boeheim's staff as the player development coach.

 College career

-Sims played at Syracuse from 1992 to 1996.
+Lazarus Sims played college basketball at Syracuse from 1992 to 1996.
+As a senior, he averaged 6.3 points, 3.7 rebounds, and 7.4 assists per game, leading the Big East in assists.

+Sims started alongside John Wallace during Syracuse’s run to the 1996 NCAA Tournament championship game, where they finished national runners-up.
+He finished his Syracuse career with 385 points and 432 assists in 114 games.

+Sims was also a teammate of future NFL quarterback Donovan McNabb, who played basketball at Syracuse.